Szymx95/rfc/content/docs/rfcs/24/README.md

 ## Initializing Vote

-When someone wants to initialize vote he has to send a transaction to smart contract that will create a new voting room.
+When someone wants to initialize vote he has to send a transaction to smart contract that will create a new voting session.
-When initializing a user has to specify type of vote (Addition, Deletion),amount of his initial SNT to submit and public key of community under vote.
+When initializing a user has to specify type of vote (Addition, Deletion), amount of his initial SNT to submit and public key of community under vote.
-Smart contract will return a ID which is identifier of voting room.
+Smart contract will return a ID which is identifier of voting session.
-Also there will be function on Smart Contract that when given community public key it will return voting room ID or undefined if community isn't under vote.
+Also there will be function on Smart Contract that when given community public key it will return voting session ID or undefined if community isn't under vote.

 # Voting